danielmk/pydentate/README.md

 <li>Run a paradigm_ file</li>
 </ol>

+If you encounter problems with running pyDentate or have questions feel free to contact me (muellerkomorowska@gmail.com or https://twitter.com/scidanm).

 # Usage
 To run an existing model you simple have to execute a paradigm_ file after following the setup steps above. paradigm_ files are scripts that take care of everything from creating networks, simulating the networks and saving the output.
 Classes that implement networks are in net_ files.
 Those nets inherit from ouropy GenNetwork class which implements their generic network logic, such as creating populations and connections.
+To create your own network, it is recommended that you also create a class that inherits from GenNetwork and follow the style of net_tuneddynamics.

 # References
 pyDentate builds on a computational model from this paper: Santhakumar, V., Aradi, I., & Soltesz, I. (2005).
 Role of mossy fiber sprouting and mossy cell loss in hyperexcitability: a network model of the dentate gyrus incorporating cell types and axonal topography.
 Journal of Neurophysiology, 93(1), 437–453. https://doi.org/10.1152/jn.00777.2004